AL333Z/ReactiveApplication/reactive_programming/README.md

 - expressing computations in terms of **data flows**
 - **change is propagated** in a composable way
 - the language or framework has to support **declarativeness**
-- all the "dirty work" is done by the execution model, ensuring that the actual computation respects the semantics
+- all the "plumbing work" is done by the execution model, ensuring that the actual computation respects the semantics

 One of the best examples to describe reactive programming is to think of a spreadsheet, in which there're three cells, A, B and C and A is defined as the sum of B and C. Whenever B or C changes, A updates itself.
-The example is really simple and it's also something that we're used to know and use.
+The example is really simple and it's also something that we're used to know.
-Reactive programming is all about propagating changes throughout a system automatically.
+Reactive programming is all about propagating changes throughout a system, automatically.

 This chapter will focus on **Functional Reactive Programming** and **Reactive Programming**, in an attempt to provide formal definitions.